If Facebook Stops Political Ads, What does it Mean for your Campaign?

-Yesterday, Twitter announced that they will stop allowing political ads to run on its platform which has the potential to have further implications across the industry.
+Twitter announced that they will stop allowing political ads to run on its platform which has the potential to have further implications across the industry.
 Will other companies follow suit?
 Facebook has received a lot of flak lately from both the public and the government centered around political ads.
 From the use of users’ personal data to a lack of transparency around who is running ads and what is truthful within political ads, there is a lot for Facebook to work on to ensure consumers can trust their platforms.
 With all these issues, it’s no wonder that when asked recently if he would consider getting rid of political ads altogether, Mark Zuckerberg said he had considered getting rid of them in the past.
-Which begs the question: what would happen if Facebook decided to stop running political ads on its platform?
+Facebook paused political ads after the 2020 election too.
+Which begs the question: If Facebook stops political ads what would happen to campaigns?

 Regardless of how you may feel about the platform, from an advertiser’s perspective, Facebook is an incredibly useful tool for getting your message out.
 Facebook is especially good at generating conversions (getting people to take some sort of action on your behalf—whether that’s signing up for your email list, donating to your campaign, or other actions).
 In our experience, Facebook has consistently outperformed most other platforms for both political ads and advocacy ads when the campaign objective is to get conversions.
 Facebook’s algorithm is adept at finding people who are primed to convert for your campaign and showing them your ads, which is the recipe for a successful campaign.
 Their whole model is aimed at keeping users engaged and on their site and they have figured out how to do this well.